 Meanwhile, personal goals should also be set, so each employee knows you recognize their strengths (yes, their weaknesses as well) and value them as individuals.

 When you hire people to work in your remote customer service team, you need to ensure they align with your organization’s values and goals.
 That way, you know they’ll do their best to help the company grow.

-You also need to know that they’ll be effective in a remote work setting.
+You also need to know that they’ll be effective in remote work.
 Zapier wrote a fantastic list of what makes people good remote workers, summarized below:

-1. Doers.
+- Doers.
 Doers will get stuff done even without being given a specific task.
-You'll still have to provide direction and guidance around the most important things, but in the absence of that, a doer will make something happen.
+You'll still have to provide direction and guidance around the most important things, but a doer will make something happen in the absence of that.

-2. Trustworthy.
+- Trustworthy.
 Trust is key to remote work.
-If you don’t trust your remote customer support staff, you won’t be able to focus on your own work.
+If you don’t trust your remote customer support staff, you won’t be able to focus on your work.

-3. Good writers.
+- Good writers.
 Remote workers mostly have to communicate with the written word.
-If they’re no good at that, you’ll struggle to understand them and communication will break down.
+If they’re no good at that, you’ll struggle to understand them, and communication will break down.

 Keep productivity and motivation high

 Customer service, wherever you are working from, can be a tough job.
 Dealing with complaints, possibly from aggravated or aggressive customers, means that your team may need support from time to time.